wangziqi2013/wangziqi2013.github.io/_posts/2018-08-27-what-really-makes-txn-fast.markdown

 a special ownership record, fewer cache misses and lower memory latency in average is expected.
 Second, TL adopts a blocking approach by introducing lightweight spin locks during the commit protocol.
-While admitting the possibility of execssive waiting due to blocking on write locks, it is argued that, in practice, the duration does not cause significant slowdown with a combination of bounded waiting and retry mechanism with exponential backoff.
+While admitting the possibility of execssive waiting due to blocking on write locks, it is argued that, in practice, write locking does not cause significant slowdown with a combination of bounded waiting and retry mechanism with exponential backoff.
 Third, instead of locking data items for in-place update as they are to be written during the read phase as in some STM designs, TL buffers uncommitted writes in transaction local storage.
-Data items are not locked until commit time, when uncommitted modifications are made public after validating the read set.
+Data items are not locked until commit time when uncommitted modifications are made public after validating the read set.
 The OCC style read-validate-commit lifecycle of transactions greatly improves the throughput of the system when contention is large.
 Finally, by relaxing the progress guarantee, TL is considerably less complicated compared with other wait-free STM designs.
-The reduction in complexity directly translates into an increase
+The reduction in complexity directly translates into increased throughput and decreased latency.